DJI Mavic 2 ZoomStarting at $1249

 - Camera: 12 MP, 4K at 30 fps

-DJI released two versions of the Mavic 2.
+DJI released two versions of the Mavic 2 in July of 2018.
 So inevitably people want to know which one is better.
 The Mavic 2 Zoom is the first commercial drone with optical zoom.
 The Mavic 2 Pro was developed in partnership with Hasselblad to carry a top-of-the-line camera with a 1″ sensor.
 While both drones are excellent, we believe the DJI Mavic 2 Zoom is the better drone for most people.
 You don’t believe us?
-Check out this article over at www.dronedj.com.
+It isn’t just our conclusion.
+The DroneDJ agrees as well.
+You can read about that at www.dronedj.com.

 Both Mavic 2 models have an impressive 31 minute flight time and upgraded APAS 2.0 six-direction obstacle avoidance sensors.
 In sport mode, both Mavics will top out at 45 mph.
 The Mavics both retain all of the easy to use cinematic flight modes and have added new aerial time-lapse modes.
 The time-lapse photography is a spectacular addition.
 However only the DJI Mavic 2 Zoom has the ability to zoom in on a subject.
 With the Zoom comes the unique Dolly Zoom feature that cannot be done with the Mavic 2 Pro.